tropicbliss/NodeSniper/README.md

 Open the file "account.yml" with a Notepad application and enter your username and password of your account.
 Enter the three security questions of your account in the fields "sq1", "sq2", and "sq3".
 Take note that order matters.

+Important info: A weird quirk of .yml files is after every colon in each field, you gotta put a space, otherwise the program will crash.
+I regret using .yml.

 ### Setting up the delay

 Open "config.yml" and enter the delay you want to use in milliseconds.
 For more info on delays click [here](https://github.com/MCsniperPY/MCsniperPY#delays).
 Take note that the delay you use for MCsniperPY and this sniper is different.
 I honestly don't have enough accounts to test for delays so use whatever delay you like.